Video: Corporate responsibility

 Arthur Andersen LLP was one of the Big Five, before it became the Big Four, and lost their position (and their CPA licenses) when the key staff members in the US were pressured into turning a blind eye to Enron's unethical audit and accounting practices.

-Criminal charges were even brought against staff members due to their involvement in hiding billions of dollars worth of losses; these were eventually overturned, but the damage to reputation had already been made.
+Criminal charges were even brought against staff members due to their alleged involvement in hiding billions of dollars worth of losses; these were eventually overturned, but the damage to reputation had already been made.

 Enron's share prices dropped from $90.75 to 67 cents following their bankruptcy and the company eventually folded.